-In connection with the disposition of a certain business, the Company has remaining guarantees of \$9 million related to lease payments under the current terms of noncancellable leases expiring at various dates through 2021.
+In connection with the disposition of a certain business, the Company has remaining guarantees of \$8 million related to lease payments under the current terms of noncancelable leases expiring at various dates through 2021.
 These guarantees include minimum rent and additional payments covering taxes, common area costs and certain other expenses and relate to leases that commenced prior to the disposition of the business.
 In certain instances, the Company's guarantee may remain in effect if the term of a lease is extended.
-The Company has not recorded a liability with respect to these guarantee obligations as of May 5, 2018, February 3, 2018 or April 29, 2017 as it concluded that payments under these guarantees were not probable.
+The Company has not recorded a liability with respect to these guarantee obligations as of August 4, 2018, February 3, 2018 or July 29, 2017 as it concluded that payments under these guarantees were not probable.

-In connection with noncancellable operating leases of certain assets, the Company provided residual value guarantees to the leased assets cannot be sold for an amount in excess of a specified minimum value at the conclusion of the lease term.
+In connection with noncancelable operating leases of certain assets, the Company provided residual value guarantees to the lessor if the leased assets cannot be sold for an amount in excess of a specified minimum value at the conclusion of the lease term.
 The leases expire at various dates through 2021, and the total amount of the guarantees is \$104 million.
-The Company recorded a liability of \$3 million as of May 5, 2018 and February 3, 2018, and a liability of less than \$1 million as of April 29, 2017 related to these guarantee obligations, which are included in Other Long-term Liabilities on the Consolidated Balance Sheets.
+The Company recorded a liability of \$3 million as of August 4, 2018 and February 3, 2018, and a liability of less than \$1 million as of July 29, 2017 related to these guarantee obligations, which are included in Other Long-term Liabilities on the Consolidated Balance Sheets.